RVNC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Revance Therapeutics, Inc. Investors With Substantial Losses Have Opportunity To...

-NEW YORK, Jan.
-9, 2025 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. ("Revance" or "the Company") (NASDAQ: RVNC ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+14, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Revance Therapeutics, Inc. (“Revance” or“the Company”) (NASDAQ: RVNC) and certain of its officers.

 Class Definition